What if you are applying wrong ways to love yourself, which turned out to be the cause of your misery?

 While we all know how important self-love is to lead happy lives, why do so many people struggle with self-love?

-I am sharing with you top three misguided approaches that stop people from loving themselves.
+There are wrong ways to love yourself.
+I am sharing with you the top three misguided approaches that stop people from loving themselves.

 There approaches are flawed because even if they may seem like self-love on the surface but if you dig deeper, you will see that they are only a way to seek love and validation from outside instead of going to the source of love, which is inside:

 1) Spending money on things to feel more deserving

 This is one of the most common wrong ways to love yourself.

 Loving yourself doesn’t necessarily mean going for expensive spas or massages or expensive dinners.

 It does not mean buying expensive clothes or gadgets to make you feel more deserving.

 People engage in getting things as momentary fixes to make them feel better about themselves and their lives but internally they feel unlovable and unworthy.